redfin/react-server/packages/react-server/core/__tests__/integration/README.md

 ### `testWithDocument(url: String, testCallback:Function(document, done?))`

-The primary method for testing what HTML has been generated by Triton.
+The primary method for testing what HTML has been generated by `react-server`.
 This method creates three specs (one each for server-generate HTML, client-generated HTML, and client transition-generated HTML), and it runs `testCallback` on the resulting HTML document once per spec.

 You can use any standard DOM operations on the document, such as querySelectorAll or innerHTML, to examine the resulting document tree.